 In recent years the travel industry has created more and more opportunities ideal for solo travellers, so there’s no reason for anyone to stay at home.
 It may take a bit more planning, but nothing beats the thrill of opening a door into a different world.

-For more inspiration, read the stories of two women who picked up their passports with their pensions, and haven’t looked back since.
+For more inspiration, hear the stories of two women who picked up their passports with their pensions, and haven’t looked back since.
 Elizabeth shares her Arctic experience, and June tells of her journeys across the four continents of the world on planes, trains and a Harley-Davidson.
 You can meet them in series two of our podcast, Rewirement.